How Long Should You Stay at a Job?

 • Can you do those things while continuing to work?

+The decision of when to quit your job often boils down to how close you are to achieving your career goals.
 Continue exploring your career options with Coursera.
-Strengthen your idea of your dream job with the University System of Georgia’s Career Discovery Specialization.
+Strengthen your idea of your dream job with Kennesaw State University’s Career Discovery Specialization.
 Or build job-ready skills to launch your career as a data analyst, project manager, cybersecurity analyst, and other in-demand roles by earning a Professional Certificate from industry leaders like Google, Meta, and Microsoft.

 Coursera Plus